Logarithmic Vertex Algebras: Introduction

 an assumption that holds in many examples.
 Then

 see Proposition \ref{pro3.11} below for a more precise statement (in the fermionic case, one has to include appropriate signs).
+Notice that, as already observed in \cite{G1}, if $L_0$ is not semisimple so $L^{(n)}_{0} \ne0$, then we are forced to have $\N\ne0$ and hence logarithms.

 In this paper, we present a rigorous formulation of the algebraic properties of quantum fields in LCFT, which can be used to do explicit calculations with the operator product expansion (OPE).
 We derive a version of the Kac Existence Theorem, thus providing a way to construct a logarithmic vertex algebra from a collection of generating fields.
-In particular, we interpret an example of a LCFT due to Gurarie--Ludwig \cite{GL1,GL2,G2} as an example of a conformal logarithmic vertex algebra (see \seref{e4.7}).
+In particular, we interpret an example of a LCFT at central charge $c=0$, due to Gurarie--Ludwig \cite{GL1,GL2,G2}, as an explicit example of a conformal logarithmic vertex algebra (see \seref{e4.7}).
+In a future work, we will study the representations of this logarithmic vertex algebra, which we hope will shed light on LCFT at $c=0$.

 In more details, to every vector (state) $a$ in a logarithmic vertex algebra $V$, there corresponds a field $Y(a,z)$, which is a linear map from $V$ to the space of Laurent series in a formal variable $z$ that are also polynomials in another formal variable $\ze=\log z$,